luciotato/usdnear-stable/README.md

 If the borrower fails to refill the collateral on time and the actual collateralization ratio drops below the minimum, the loan is "open for liquidation".
 Any other user with an account in the contract can "buy" part of the loan by sending USDNEAR, and receives in return 110% worth of stNEAR from the collateral (10% profit)

 The USDNEAR is used to partially repay the loan in order to raise the collateralization ratio up to 175%.
-The max amount of USDNEAR that the liquidator can buy is computed as to raise the loan collateralization ratio up to 175% (the average between the initial and minimun collateralization ratio)
+The max amount of USDNEAR that the liquidator can "repay" is computed as to raise the collateralization ratio up to 175% (the average between the initial and minimun collateralization ratio)

 Liquidators must have their own mechanism to identify "open for liquidation" loans.
 The contract will provide an API to inform (in batches) the state of all the oustanding loans.
 The first valid transaction buying the loan gets the 10% profit liquidation fee.